CoderDojoSaskatoon/getting-started/README.md

 All Mac computer come with a terminal program installed on them.
 To find it go to Applications -> Utilities and select the "Terminal" application.
 This application is very basic but don't be fooled, you can do so much with it!
 Let's become more familiar with some terminal commands.

 ## Terminal Commands
 To use a ccommand in the terminal, just type it in and hit "enter".
+Sometimes you may need certain permissions to run terminal commands.
+You can execute a command as a "super user" by writing `sudo` and a space before the command you want to run.
+The first time you run a `sudo` command, it will ask for your password to make sure you have permission to be a super user.
 Some commands will need arguments which you put in after your command with a space.
 Some will use special flags to change the command a little bit, you put those in after your command with a space and "-".

 ### For Mac Computers
 `pwd` (print working directory) - this command will show where you are in your file structure.
 When you first start your terminal program you start in a special place called "root".